Here's How Immigrants and Students Can Spot and Avoid Rental Scams

 "The suspect and victim correspond via phone and text to discuss the property," the police said.
 "The suspect meets with the victim at the rental location.
 The victim is shown a property, and the suspect acts as an agent of the property owner."

-Here's the scam: the suspect is a short-term renter who's booked the unit temporarily only to access the property!
+Here's the scam: the suspect is a short-term renter who only booked the unit temporarily to access the property!

 "The victim signs what they believe to be a valid rental agreement and then sends a deposit via an electronic money transfer.
 Once the money transfer is received, the suspect no longer returns calls or messages and blocks the victim's phone number," said the police.